guilhemmarchand/trackme/docs/rest_api_reference.rst

 **This endpoint configures the week days monitoring rule for an existing data source, it requires a POST call with the following information:**

-- ``"data_name": "<name of the data source>"``
+- ``"data_name": name of the data source``
-- ``"OutlierMinEventCount": "<the minimal number of events, if set to anything bigger than 0, the lower bound becomes a static value, needs to be an integer, default to 0 (disabled)>"``
+- ``"OutlierMinEventCount": the minimal number of events, if set to anything bigger than 0, the lower bound becomes a static value, needs to be an integer, default to 0 (disabled)``
-- ``"OutlierLowerThresholdMultiplier": "<The lower bound threshold multiplier, must be an integer, defaults to 4>"``
+- ``"OutlierLowerThresholdMultiplier": The lower bound threshold multiplier, must be an integer, defaults to 4``
-- ``"OutlierUpperThresholdMultiplier": "<The upper bound threshold multiplier, must be integer, defaults to 4>"``
+- ``"OutlierUpperThresholdMultiplier": The upper bound threshold multiplier, must be integer, defaults to 4``
-- ``"OutlierAlertOnUpper": "Enables / Disables alerting on upper outliers detection, valid options are true / false, defaults to false>"``
+- ``"OutlierAlertOnUpper": "Enables / Disables alerting on upper outliers detection, valid options are true / false, defaults to false``
-- ``"OutlierTimePeriod": "<relative time period for outliers calculation, default to -7d>"``
+- ``"OutlierTimePeriod": relative time period for outliers calculation, default to -7d``
-- ``"OutlierSpan": "<span period Splunk notation for outliers UI rendering, defaults to 5m>"``
+- ``"OutlierSpan": span period Splunk notation for outliers UI rendering, defaults to 5m``
-- ``"enable_behaviour_analytic": "Enables / Disables outliers detection for that object, valid options are true / false, defaults to true>"``
+- ``"enable_behaviour_analytic": "Enables / Disables outliers detection for that object, valid options are true / false, defaults to true``
-- ``"update_comment": "<OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update>``
+- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

 ::